Salt dough ornaments made into a valentine garland is a sweet & easy way to decorate your home for Valentine’s Day.

 Salt dough ornaments was one of the things on my “to do” list this past Christmas, however with the craziness of the holidays and time slipping through my fingers, I just ran out of time.
 I didn’t want to wait a whole year until next Christmas to make them, so I thought I would make salt dough ornaments for Valentine’s day and add them into my Valentine’s décor.

-What You Will Need to Make Salt Dough Ornaments
+What You Will Need to Make a Valentine Garland

-How to Turn Salt Dough Ornaments Into a Valentine Garland
+How to Make Salt Dough Ornaments for a Valentine Garland

 Combine the salt and flour.
 Slowly add in the water, mix as you pour.
 If dough is dry, add in small amounts of water, only about a teaspoon at time.
 (If you add to much, the dough will be too wet and you will not be able to cut out ornaments.
 Too little water and the dough will be crumbly and will not stick together.)

 Once the dough starts to form, knead with hands.
 The more you knead the dough the smoother the dough will become.